Scam check on the web: How to check a website's legitimacy: Header image

 7. Read the contact page

-Check out the Contact Us or About Us page of the website.
-The website could be a scam if these pages are missing or contain very little information.
+Legitimate businesses also publish clear privacy policies, return policies, and terms of service on their sites.
+Similarly, check out the Contact Us or About Us page of the website.
+The website could be a scam if these pages are missing or contain little information.
 Most large companies have very detailed contact and about pages.

 8. Run a WHOIS or ICANN check